Millions of files in the Football Leaks dataset relate to the business of a Kazakh-Turkish family called the Arifs.

 Doyen Sports quickly began to acquire a roster of sports personalities like David Beckham, Usain Bolt and Boris Becker.
 But its principal interest was football and Third-Party-Ownership (TPO) of players, including Barcelona superstars, Neymar and Xavi Hernandez, and Monaco's Radamel Falcao.

 If the young Arif brought the money, it was Doyen Sports's new CEO, Nelio Lucas, who provided the credability.
 Lucas is a Portuguese businessman who started his own football operation from the beginning of the 2000s, while still in his early twenties.
 He is said to have learned his craft from working for Israeli super-agent, Pini Zahavi.

-But the old family ways were hard shake.
+But the old family ways were hard to shake off.
 EIC's investigation reveals that the Arifs' sports operation used offshore slush funds to pay millions in suspicious 'commissions', and Nelio and Arif tried to bribe the Real Madrid president into purchaing one of their players, using booze and prostitutes at the Arif family mansion in Miami.

 It was all part of a jet-set lifestyle of girls, parties and keeping a clenched fist on their cash.
 Despite being a resident in London and running a multi-million-pound investment firm, Arif Arif officially only received a paltry 1,000 GBP monthly salary from Doyen.
 He also lived rent-free in Refik’s 20 million GBP property located at Carlyle Square in the exclusive Chelsea area of west London.

 Bought by Refik in 2009, the family went to great lengths to hide the ownership and avoid UK taxes.